nextcloud/documentation/admin_manual/configuration_files/encryption_details.rst

 - Static strings are denoted as ``"some string"``.
 - The concatenation of strings is denoted as ``$variable."some string"``.

+.. note:: This document describes the server-side encryption scheme as implemented by Nextcloud 16.
+Previous versions of Nextcloud implemented slightly different schemes which Nextcloud still supports for backwards compatibility.
+Files that have been encrypted by a recent version of Nextcloud should follow the structure documented below.
+However, files that have been encrypted by previous versions of Nextcloud may have slightly different structures.

 Key type: master key
 --------------------